FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 I’ll get to that attitude in a while—it’s real, and it’s important.

-For now, for one night no one will remember in October, in the den of the NFC runnersup, the new blueprint of the Seahawks looked smart and well-constructed.
+For now, for one night no one will remember in October, in the den of the NFC runners-up, the new blueprint of the Seahawks looked smart and well-constructed.
 Newbies like Barkevious Mingo, Brandon Marshall, Sebastian Janikowski and super-punter Michael Dickson joined a Legion of Whom?
 The new secondary, on this night anyway: Shaquill Griffin (in Richard Sherman’s left-corner spot) and Dontae Johnson at corner, Delano Hill and Tedric Thompson at safety.
 Now that was weird.

 The whole thing is weird.
 No Kam Chancellor or Sherman or Earl Thomas.
 No Michael Bennett or Cliff Avril.
 No Jimmy Graham, no Jon Ryan.
 No Tom Cable, Darrell Bevell or Kris Richard.
 For the first seven months of 2018 in Seattle, the sky fell.
 Now, on the eve of the season, there’s actually some hope that this won’t be just a bridge-to-2019 season, a carry-us-to-six-exciting-wins-Russell-Wilson year.
 In ones-versus-ones in the final dress rehearsal for the season, for 35 minutes, Seattle’s first units built a 13-6 lead over the Vikings.
 Writing about moral victories in preseason games is the lowest of sportswriter lows, and I shall not do that.
 But the Newhawks competing on even ground with a team fresh off a final-four finish last January had the visitors pretty happy as they dressed for the flight home.
 Without Sherman, the quotes were antiseptic, but that’s a whole other thing Seahawk fans will have to get used to.
 If the new guys can play, they’ll take boring.